Oregon Ducks football: Venues and facilities

 A new Football Operations Center adjacent to Autzen Stadium, the Hatfield-Dowlin Complex, was completed in 2013.
 Featured in the expansion, which wraps around the north and west sides of the Casanova Center, is a new 25,000-square-foot weight room, an enhanced grass football practice field as well as the addition of two new synthetic turf practice fields, and a full-service dining facility available to all University athletes, students and staff.
 The six story facility incorporates a centralized football headquarters upstairs incorporating nine dedicated football position meeting rooms, two team video theaters, offense and defense strategy rooms as well as a larger conference suite for the coaching staff.
 Additional amenities include a players' lounge, a recruiting center to host prospective student-athletes, dedicated areas to accommodate professional scouts, a media interview room as well as an advanced video editing and distribution center.
 A new outdoor courtyard and plaza to the west of the Casanova Center is designed in the center of the complex, uniting the expansion with the existing Cas Center and Moshofsky Center.
 The design and construction cost of the $68 million facility was donated by Nike founder and chairman Phil Knight.

+In 2021, the university announced plans for a new 170,000-square-foot indoor practice facility to be built west of the Hatfield-Dowlin Complex.
+The facility is intended to serve as the primary indoor space for football, allowing the Moshofsky Center to be used more extensively by other sports.
+Plans include an expanded weight room and players' lounge, on-field classrooms, a large timber "O"-shaped roof, and a ventilation system designed to filter wildfire smoke.
+The project was originally scheduled for completion in 2024 but is now expected to open in 2027.